thegymnasium/seemingly-seamless/slides-upgrade-migration.md

 <span>Redwood</span> <!-- .element: class="fragment" data-fragment-index="10" -->

 Notes:
-[to do]: maybe a plugin to only show the animation once?
 - Could you imagine going through these manually and checking to ensure the data is correct?
 - We will leave you a QR code to contact Amir should you need his consulting expertise.